 - Rule of Three: Bart's kicks to Skinner's face

 - Sarcasm Mode: Kent stating the editorial on the War in Iraq being passed over in favor of interviewing Homer for the ice cream has nothing to do with the ice cream parlor being owned by Channel 6's sponsor.

-- Something Completely Different: Not only is this episode a Day in the Limelight for Kent Brockman and the 400th episode overall, but it's the first time since season seven's "The Simpsons 138th Episode Spectacular" to feature a Tracy Ullman Show Simpsons short.
+- Something Completely Different: Not only is this episode a Day in the Limelight for Kent Brockman and the 400th episode overall, but it's the first time since season seven's "The Simpsons 138th Episode Spectacular" to feature a Tracey Ullman Show Simpsons short.

-- Who Would Be Stupid Enough: When Lisa tells him about Media Watchdogs who look through TV shows to complain about them, Bart asks "Who'd be lame enough to do that?".
+- Who Would Be Stupid Enough?: When Lisa tells him about Media Watchdogs who look through TV shows to complain about them, Bart asks "Who'd be lame enough to do that?".
 Gilligan Cut to Flanders in front of his set recording programs and sorting them out as "Naughty" and "Nice".

 - Who's on First?: Homer and Lisa reacting to the dental video.Homer: This is the greatest movie ever!

 Homer (defensive): I have a right to my views.